pallix/bobkonf2023-elixir-workshop/tapa_enumerables/README.md

-We have only tasted `filter`, `map` and `reduce` but while there are many other functions in the `Enum` module, these cover 90% of the needs, like in any function language.
+We have only tasted `filter`, `map` and `reduce` but while there are many other functions in the `Enum` module, these cover 90% of the needs, like in any functional language.

 When using `Enum.map` twice on a collection, for example with the pipe (`|>`) operator, we iterate twice on the elements of the list.
-The performanc will be poor if we have a lot of operations or a lot elements.
-We could use only one call to `map` and do the two operations inside it but what we gain in efficency we then loose in composability.
+The performance will be poor if we have a lot of operations or a lot of elements.
+We could use only one call to `map` and do the two operations inside it but what we gain in efficiency we then loose in composability.
 The `Stream` modules allows to calculate elements in a lazy way, solving this problem.
-It also allow to consume some data on demand, for example if we need to read a huge file and not load everything at once in memory (see https://hexdocs.pm/elixir/1.14.2/File.html#stream!/3).
+It also allows to consume some data on demand, for example if we need to read a huge file and not load everything at once in memory (see https://hexdocs.pm/elixir/1.14.2/File.html#stream!/3).

-All Elixir collections implements the Enumerable protocol (a protocol is a bit like an interface in other languages) so the `Enum` module is valid for all of them, not only for lists!
+All Elixir collections implements the Enumerable protocol so the functions in the `Enum` module are valid for all of them, not only for lists!

 Do your language of choice offers a way to unify collections under a common interface?
 Does it offer streams as part of the standard library or with an